Back to blog

 8. Lifestyle product placement

-Action: stationary; environmental life around it (steam, motion in background)
+Action: stationary; life happens around it (steam, background movement)

 Context: [home setting + warm light]